halotroop2288/halotroop.com/docs/caroline/characters/caroline/index.md

 on my ideology, and I certainly didn't have a grasp of my gender.
 In short, I was young, and still finding myself.

-At the time, Caroline as a character...
+At the time, Caroline as a character had these qualities:

-- Is female
+- Female
-- Had red hair
+- Red hair
-- Had blue eyes
+- Blue eyes
-- Wore a red dress
+- Wears a red dress

 There was nothing more to her at that point.
+I never drew her, I mostly used her as a character in games.
+This was just how I liked to customize my character in most games.

-## Gaming
+### Gaming

 I have always used Caroline as my in-game character whenever customization is possible in a video game.
 Using "myself" always felt strange and uncomfortable.